 - Cyclone Kit

-The 18” diameter P1800 sheet metal cyclone kit my son offers lets you build the most current version “Bill Pentz” cyclone design sold by Clear Vue Cyclones that you can also make from my free plans on these web pages.
-This kit only contains the flat sheet metal parts to build the cyclone body and an inlet transition to connect the cyclone to a 6” flex hose or duct.
-These kit parts produce a more refined cyclone than my basic design because the kit includes tapered fittings to better attach hoses, etched alignment lines, plus alignment notches, tabs and cuts that speed up assembly and accuracy.
+The 18" diameter P1800 sheet metal cyclone kit my son offers lets you build the most current version "Bill Pentz" cyclone design sold by Clear Vue Cyclones that you can also make from my free plans on these web pages.
+This kit only contains the flat sheet metal parts to build the cyclone body and an inlet transition to connect the cyclone to a 6" flex hose or duct.
+These kit parts produce a more refined cyclone than my basic design because the kit includes tapered fittings to better attach hoses, plus etched alignment lines, alignment notches, tabs and slots that speed up assembly and accuracy.
 Additionally these kits now include tabs and slots to make assembly even easier.